tmtk75/tmtk75.github.io/_posts/2013-02-11-how_to_build_kestrel_with_sbt-0.12.2.md

   [github]: https://github.com/robey/kestrel
   [sbt]:    http://www.scala-sbt.org/

-At this time I'm writing, the latest version is 0.12.2, 0.13.0 is going to be released though.
+At this time I'm writing, the latest version of sbt is 0.12.2, 0.13.0 is going to be released though.
 So I downloaded [0.12.2][tgz] from [here][here] and tried to bulid as the [building-it section][building-it].

   [tgz]:  http://scalasbt.artifactoryonline.com/scalasbt/sbt-native-packages/org/scala-sbt/sbt//0.12.2/sbt.tgz